Sushanth172308/Twitter_sentiment_analysis/README.md

-# This  is an NLP Twitter_sentiment_analysis project
+# This is  project about Twitter_sentiment_analysis